kennygoff/remix-compute/README.md

 - `@netlify/remix-adapter` - The Remix adapter for Netlify Functions
 - `@netlify/remix-edge-adapter` - The Remix adapter for Netlify Edge Functions
-- `@netlify/remix-runtime` - The Remix runtime for Netlify Edge Functions

 ## Hydrogen